RTEMS/rtems-docs/c-user/region/directives.md

 .. rubric:: NOTES:
 ```

-This is primarily intended as a mechanism to obtain a diagnostic information.
+This is primarily intended as a mechanism to obtain diagnostic information.
-This method forms am O(n) scan of the free and an O(n) scan of the used blocks
+This directive performs an O(n) scan of the free and an O(n) scan of the used
-in the region to calculate the information provided.
-Given that the execution
+blocks in the region to calculate the information provided.
+Given that the
-time is driven by the number of used and free blocks, it can take a
+execution time is driven by the number of used and free blocks, it can take a
 non-deterministic time to execute.

 To get only the free information of the region use